Colonial Buildings in Central Hong Kong, Hong Kong

 2) Legislative Council Building

-The Legislative Council Building was designed by the British architect who designed the eastern facade of Buckingham Palace, Sir Aston Webb.
-He along with and Ingress Bell, designed the original structure of the Legislative Council Building.
+The architectural design of the Legislative Council Building was entrusted to Sir Aston Webb, the British architect renowned for his work on the eastern facade of Buckingham Palace.
+Collaborating with Ingress Bell, he developed the original structure of the building.

 3) Court of Final Appeal